F1 Raceweek: Ferrari not expecting grid penalties over early engine changes

 Vettel and Leclerc will both race with new engines this weekend but Binotto thinks the early upgrades will not be costly later in the year.

-"Having started the season in Melbourne we recognized that somehow we may have been late on our performance compared to our competitors."
+"Having started the season in Melbourne we recognised that somehow we may have been late on our performance compared to our competitors."

+Valtteri Bottas, who leads the championship standings after winning in Baku last time out, was the quickest in the first of two practice sessions on Friday.

 The early session ended under a red flag after Racing Point's Lance Stroll emerged unscathed from a big crash into the trackside barriers.